jangko/nvim_client/readme.md

-# Neovim Client Library
+# Cross Platform Neovim Client Library for Nim
-## A Nim Msgpack RPC API
----

 ### What is this?

+* It is a Msgpack RPC API implementation
 * You can use this library to write Neovim plugin in Nim
 * You can use this library to embed Neovim in your application
 * You can write Neovim GUI and communicate with Neovim using this library

 ### Features

+* Supported OSes: Windows, Linux, MacOS
 * Support batch mode a.k.a. call_atomic
 * Communicate with Neovim using different channels:
   * stdio on windows/unix